cloudkill77/games/README.md

 ## -------------------
 ### Notes
-The profit calculator uses a simple lookup table in the Google Sheets document.
-The manually entered adjacency matrix in the same sheet is used to create the Gephi graph; there is no other connection between these data sources and it just happens to be stored in the same document.
+The profit calculator uses two simple lookup tables in the Google Sheets document (Data and AdjacencyMatrix).
+The manually entered adjacency matrix (AdjacencyMatrix.dev2) in the same sheet is used to create the Gephi graph; there is no other connection between these data sources and it just happens to be stored in the same document.
+The remaining sheets (AdjacencyMatrix.dev, AdjacencyMatrix.dev.binary, copypaste, export) are test or temporary sheets.